illescasDaniel/EverythingLibs/README.md

-Array // An array implementation that is faster and prettier that std::vector File // Read & write files in text or binary mode easily Optional // Manage optional values that can be null or the internal type Pointer // Easier and powerful way to use pointer is c++ Print // Print any container (including classic arrays, matrices, pointer arrays...)
+Array // An array implementation that is faster and prettier that std::vector File // Read & write files in text or binary mode easily Optional // Manage optional values that can be null or the internal type Pointer // Easier and powerful way to use pointer is C++ Print // Print any container (including classic arrays, matrices, pointer arrays...)
 ReadOnly // Manage values that can only be modified inside the class but can be accesed outside of it
 ```